Jacudibu/rusty_space/docs/design/ship_configuration.md

 ### Hull Modifications Slots
 #### Cargo Bays
 Increases the amount of cargo this ship can carry at the cost of maneuverability.
+- Differentiate between "General Cargo Bays" and "Specialized Cargo Bays" for Ore or Gas.
+Specialized ones can only hold certain items, but a lot more of them, whereas general ones can hold pretty much everything.

 #### Shield Generator
 Increases available shield capacity at the cost of energy.